txdemelo/txdemelo.github.io/_pages/research.md

 dissertation {#diss}
 ------------

-I am sympathetic to Lewis\' view that naturalness/fundamentality explains a lot (namely, similarity, dissimilarity, intrinsicality, duplication, causation, laws of nature, meaning, and thought.)
-Indeed, I think the list can be extended (e.g. to essence, change, contradiction, categories, category mistakes, modes of being).
+I am sympathetic to David Lewis\' view that naturalness/fundamentality explains a lot (namely, similarity, dissimilarity, intrinsicality, duplication, causation, laws of nature, meaning, and thought) Indeed, I think the list can be extended (e.g. to essence, change, contradiction, categories, category mistakes, modes of being).
 But to do so, we need to disentangle the notion of naturalness from Lewis\' own specific metaphysical commitments.
 To do all that, the structure of naturalness must be richer than we might have thought when within the Lewisian system.
 For starters, naturalness is not a monadic singular property of monadic properties (some of which happen to be properties of tuples).
 Naturalness is better construed as a relation between categories and relations; moreover, not less surprisingly, naturalness must be somehow attributable to slots of relations.

 publications
 ------------